Sai-Arvind/Retail-Demand-Inventory-Optimization-Analysis-SQL-PowerBI/README.md

 ### ⚡ Executive Summary

-This project simulates a **2005-era DVD Netflix rental business**, where:
+Demand is widely distributed across categories, with the top category contributing only ~7% and even the top 5 categories accounting for just ~35% of total demand, indicating no strong category dominance.

-📦 Inventory availability
+- 📦 Inventory availability
-👥 Customer behavior
+- 👥 Customer behavior
-⏳ Return patterns
+- ⏳ Return patterns

 directly influence **revenue, utilization, and operational efficiency**.